 About 95 per cent of households in Nepal have access to electricity, with approximately 72 per cent of households connected to the national grid and 23 per cent connected to off-grid sources such as SHP (World Bank, 2019).
 SHP plants mostly provide electricity to some of the poorest and/or isolated communities in rural areas.
 The Alternative Energy Promotion Centre (AEPC), established in 1996 by the Government of Nepal, is tasked with the promotion, development and expansion of renewable energy technologies including SHP.
 Over time, AEPC has developed a gender and social inclusion (GESI) policy in recognition of the fact that women and other socially excluded groups have unique challenges in fully participating and benefitting from renewable energy.
 As part of this policy, AEPC uses sex-and caste-disaggregated databases and reporting.
-For facilitating energy access, community electrification initiatives may qualify for a subsidy to enable them to connect poor female-headed household - which is certified by municipalities - to enable them to connect free of charge.
+For facilitating energy access, community electrification initiatives may qualify for a subsidy to enable them to connect poor female-headed households.
+The electricity committee and developer are then provided with a subsidy of NPR 4,000 (USD 33) per target household - which is certified by municipalities - to enable them to connect free of charge.
 This approach has helped poor, female-headed households to connect to electricity and enjoy its benefits.
 In addition, AEPC encourages the productive use of electricity by providing financial subsidies to entrepreneurs if they can purchase equipment to use electricity productively.
 While there is no specific support for women under this effort, where demand for entrepreneurs' subsidies is higher than available financing, female entrepreneurs are prioritized.

-Recommendation 7: Ease the administrative burdens of connecting to electricity to unlock access for poor women, femaleheaded households and other excluded groups
+Recommendation 7: Ease the administrative burdens of connecting to electricity to unlock access for poor women, female-headed households and other excluded groups